JayRabari17/AWS-Training/Resources/DEA-C01/Learnings.md

 ### Amazon MWAA (Managed Workflow for Apache Airflow)

-- Apache airflow is a batch-oriented workflow tool. - It can develop, schedule and manage your workflows and also control how data flows and also your data pipeline. - Workflows are created using python code and DAGs are created in this code. - Uses Queues for holding the tasks.
+- Apache airflow is a batch-oriented workflow tool. - It can develop, schedule and manage your workflows and also control how data flows and also your data pipeline. - Workflows are created using python code and DAGs are created in this code. - Uses Queues for holding the tasks. -- Has built-in retry mechanism.
 - Amazon MWAA provides a managed service for Apache airflow so you dont have to deal with installing and maintaining it.
 - Use cases: - Complex Workflows, ETL coordination, Preparing ML data
 ![alt text](image-198.png)